gridbugs/gridbugs.org/_posts/2019-06-20-zelda-screen-transitions-are-undefined-behaviour.md

 <img src="/images/zelda-screen-transitions-are-undefined-behaviour/only-background.gif">
 </div>

-This post will only focus on background graphics.

 ## Scrolling

-The NES Picture Processor supported smoothly (1 pixel at a time) scrolling background graphics.
+The NES Picture Processor supports scrolling background graphics.
-To achieve this, video memory contains a grid of tiles 4 times the size of the screen.
+Video memory contains a grid of tiles 2x2 times the size of the screen.
 The screen displays a screen-sized window into this grid, and the position of the window can be precisely controlled.
-Moving this window 1 pixel each frame produces a smooth scrolling effect.
+Gradually moving this window within the grid produces a smooth scrolling effect.

 The video output from the NES is 256x240 pixels.
-The in-memory tile grid represents a 512x480 pixel area, and is broken up into 4 quadrants called "name tables", each the size of the screen.
-By configuring the Picture Processing Unit (PPU), games can specify the position of the visible screen-sized window by selecting a pixel coordinate within the in-memory tile grid.
+The in-memory tile grid represents a 512x480 pixel area, and is broken up into 4 screen-sized quadrants called "name tables".
+Games can configure the Picture Processing Unit (PPU), to specify the position of the visible screen-sized window by selecting a pixel coordinate within the in-memory tile grid.

 Choosing the coordinate (0, 0) will display the entire top-left name table: